charleshartman/RB120/assessment_prep/oop.md

 ### Method Lookup Path

 Ruby has a distinct lookup path that it follows each time a method is called.
-Understanding this lookup path is essential to knowing where an object's call to an instance method will initially look for the method, and in what order in terms of inheritance Ruby will continue to look for the method should it not find it in the object's initial class.
+Understanding this lookup path is essential to knowing where an object's call to an instance method will first look for the method, and in what order it will continue to look for the method should it not find it in the calling object's class.
 Ruby stops looking after it locates the first matching method in the path.
-You may see the method lookup path for a particular object by calling the `Module#ancestors` method on the object's class.
-When more than one module is "mixed in" to a class, the last module included is the first module in the method lookup path.
+Generally speaking, Ruby looks first the object's class, then to any modules included in that class.
+When more than one module is included or "mixed in" to a class, the last module included is the first module searched in the method lookup path.
+Ruby then proceeds to the object's superclass, modules, then the superclass of that class and so on and so on.

-Example:
+You may see the method lookup path for a particular object by calling the `#ancestors` method on the object's class.
+The example below shows the behavior described above in terms of (multiple) modules as well as how the method lookup path continues through the applicable built-in Ruby classes and modules.

 ```ruby
 module Displayable; end